 Five area elementary schools feed into George Washington Middle School.
 High school students attend J. Sterling Morton West High School or Lyons Township High School.

-Metra service to Aurora and downtown Chicago is available at stations in nearby Riverside and Berwyn, on the Burlington Northern Line.
+Metra service to Aurora and downtown Chicago is available at stations in nearby Riverside and Berwyn, on the BNSF Railway.

 BNSF Railway, Heritage Corridor